 While it's easy to get swept up in the spirited energy that reverberates through the streets of Tokyo, culture and tradition are at the heart of Japan's biggest city.
 Museums, temples and shrines offer a unique insight into the Japan of both yesterday and today.
 Escaping from the hustle and bustle of the sometimes chaotic Tokyo streets is easy in the luscious, traditionally landscaped parks and gardens.
 March is the best time to visit them, as the verdant greenery becomes dappled in pops of pink as Japan's famous cherry blossom season reaches the city.

-Keep exploring Tokyo
+Keep exploring Tokyo and Japan

 Best time to go